3 days in Milan: Itinerary of what to see in Milan (+ map)

 13:00 La Scala

 Galleria Vittorio Emanuele II. connects Piazza del Duomo and Piazza della Scala, where La Scala Opera House is located.
-And it’s not just any opera.
+And it’s not just any opera house.
 Many famous opera artists from all over the world have performed at La Scala.

 You can go to an opera or ballet performance in the evening or see the decorated interior as part of a regular tour.

-In the centre of the small square is a statue of Leonardo da Vinci.
-It is lined with trees and several benches.
+In the centre of the small square is a statue of Leonardo da Vinci, flanked by trees and several benches.

 14:00 – Brera district